BluePawDev/home/README.md

-## Welcome to Blue Paw Development GitHub
+## Welcome to Blue Paw Development on GitHub

-Testing update of markdown...
+Working on expanding development on:

+- HTML/HTML5
+- CSS/CSS3
+- Bootstrap
+- GitHub
+- JavaScript
+- ReactJS
+- Angular
+- ...

 You can use the [editor on GitHub](https://github.com/BluePawDev/home/edit/master/README.md) to maintain and preview the content for your website in Markdown files.